 Guest Medical Coverage

-If a visitor is injured in your rental property, renters insurance typically includes guest medical coverage.
-This type of coverage pays for medical expenses, such as doctor visits, emergency room costs, and minor treatments, regardless of who was at fault.
+If a visitor gets injured in your rental, your renters insurance policy typically includes guest medical coverage to handle it.
+This pays for medical expenses like doctor visits, emergency room costs, and minor treatments, regardless of who was at fault.
+It’s a practical buffer that handles smaller claims cleanly, before they have any chance of escalating into larger liability disputes.

 • Temporary accommodation costs (e.g., hotel stays).